Hip replacement surgery in Derby

 Rykneld Road, Derby, DE23 4SN

-Over time, the surfaces on the hip joint can start to wear.
-This can be caused by osteoarthritis or a previous injury to the hip.
+- This can be caused by osteoarthritis or a previous injury

-Osteoarthritis is painful as joints become stiff and inflamed when the smooth lining between the joints gets damaged or wears away.
-Without the protection of this lining, the rough surfaces of your bones rub together as you move, causing the pain that is all too common to sufferers.
+- Osteoarthritis is painful as the hip joint becomes stiff and inflamed when the smooth lining between the joints gets damaged or wears away

-- A variety of anaesthetic techniques can be used.
-Prior to your operation the anaesthetist will discuss these options with you
+- A variety of anaesthetic techniques are used and prior to your operation the anaesthetist will discuss these options with you

-- Your surgeon’s choice of prosthesis will be based on several factors such as your age, your level of activity and your current condition
+- Your surgeon’s choice of prosthesis will be based on several factors such as age, level of activity and current health

-- Both cemented and uncemented replacements are used at Nuffield Health Hospitals
+- Both cemented and uncemented replacements are used at our Derby Hospital

 - Your surgical wound will be closed with stitches, staples or steri-strips.

-- Once your hip operation is over, you’ll be taken to the recovery room where you will wake from the anaesthetic
+- Once your operation is over, you’ll be taken to the recovery room until you awake

 - Your wound, blood pressure and pulse will be checked carefully